sermila88/Wildfire-Detection-DETR/src/images/eval/README.md

 ---

 ## Citation
+If you use this work, please cite the PyroNear paper:
 ```bibtex
 @misc{lostanlen2024scrappingwebearlywildfire,
       title={Scrapping The Web For Early Wildfire Detection: A New Annotated Dataset of Images and Videos of Smoke Plumes In-the-wild},